Bhubesi Pride Foundation is a UK registered charity, number 1153069.

 Board of Trustees

 Lloyd runs Cardiff based video production company, Rockadove.
 He’s founded business networking groups in the UK and is on the committee for the Chartered Institute of Marketing in Wales.
-Lloyd’s company has produced all videos for Bhubesi Pride since 2010 and is the official liaison for Sky Sports, Rugbydump and SuperSport, among others.
-Lloyd visited Rwanda and Tanzania in 2013, reviewing project work.
+Lloyd’s company produced all videos for the charity from 2010 to 2014 and he visited Rwanda and Tanzania in 2013, reviewing project work.

 Leanne read retail management at Bournemouth University.
 She joined Tesco when she graduated and worked there for five years before moving to Waitrose to take up an international B2B role.
 Leanne has worked across several departments, including property, marketing, account management and leading business change projects.

-Andy runs Birmingham based web agency The Higgs Design Co., and is also product director at Akkroo, a London data capture startup.
-His agency built and maintains Bhubesi Pride’s website.
+Andy founded Birmingham based web agency The Higgs Design Co., and is now COO at Akkroo, a London data capture startup.
+His agency built and maintains Bhubesi Pride Foundation’s website.
 Andy joined Rugby in Africa 2013 in Tanzania and Malawi.

 Tom read law at Nottingham University and, after a few years in journalism and education, now works as an air traffic controller at Farnborough Airport.
-He’s a former rugby union and sevens player at schoolboy and university level with extensive experience of southern Africa.
+He’s a former rugby union and sevens player at schoolboy and university and has extensive experience of southern Africa.
 Tom assists the charity with all legal matters.

 Oliver spent seven years at Dulwich College, before attending Cambridge University to read economics.
-He volunteered for 5 months on Rugby in Africa 2014.
+He volunteered for five months on Rugby in Africa 2014.
 Oliver subsequently joined the organisation as Operations Director and was influential in developing the charity throughout 2015, working in strategic planning and stakeholder management capacities.
-He led Rugby in Africa 2015.
+He led the charity’s 2015 expedition.

-Richard grew up in South Africa and, after completing studies in the UK, qualified as a teacher and taught design and physics for three years at secondary level.
+Richard grew up in South Africa and, after completing studies in the UK, qualified as a teacher and taught design technology and physics for three years at secondary level.
 He has over ten years extensive experience of east and southern Africa, through work and travel.
-In 2009, Richard began to build the African stakeholder base required and continued to put the various frameworks in place to create Bhubesi Pride… the preparations of which have led to the facilitation of the programmes we’re seeing developed today.
+In 2009, Richard began to build the African stakeholder base required to put the various frameworks in place to create Bhubesi Pride Foundation… the preparations of which have led to the facilitation of the programs we’re seeing delivered and developed today.

 Volunteer & Stakeholder Relationship Manager